Homy1/TemplateforFP/README.md

 4- Under "Project Setting", select "Libraries"

-5- Click + button, chose Java, and navigate to your project folder, then Lib folder, chose "sqlite-jdbc-3.34.0.jar", and click on "open"
+5- Click + button, choose Java, and navigate to your project folder, then Lib folder, choose "sqlite-jdbc-3.34.0.jar", and click on "open"

 6- Click on Apply and then OK to close the window

 Now you are ready to Run the Application.

-Simply right click on Main.java and chose Run.
+Simply right click on Main.java and choose Run.
 Congratulations!

 Login info: